-Who does not like a creamy and moreish chicken curry?
+Who does not like a restaurant-style creamy and moreish chicken curry?
 It’s a curry that is loved by all age groups.
 With this restaurant-style chicken masala recipe, indulge in a rich and creamy curry consisting of tender chicken pieces braised with 3 ingredients paste, and a few aromatic spices.

 Whenever I visit a restaurant or dhaba, the chicken curry served on the table brings a certain glow to my face.
 I’m sure, it’s the same with every foodie.
 Well, the reasons are obvious.
 Tender chicken pieces covered with creamy, buttery, lustrous, thick, and velvety gravy.

 About Chicken Masala recipe

 This classic Indian chicken masala curry is also called Murgh Masala in Hindi.
 It is a common dish you will find on the menu of most North Indian restaurants and Dhabas.

 The chicken masala recipe is easy and simple.
 Chicken pieces are cooked in a delicious base gravy of onion and tomato.
 Next, a three ingredients paste is added to thicken the gravy and make it creamy.